0xSero/partisia-docs/sdk-readme.md

 # Partisia Rust contract SDK

 This README is for SDK version RUST_SDK_VERSION.
-You can always find the newest documentation and SDK on the main site: https://partisiablockchain.gitlab.io/documentation
+You can always find the newest documentation and SDK on the [main site](https://partisiablockchain.gitlab.io/documentation).

 ## Prerequisites